API Security 101: Understanding the Risks and Implementing Best Practices

 API security lies at the intersection of three broad security areas:

-With sensitive data getting transferred via API, a secure API can guarantee the confidentiality of its message by making it available to the applications, users, and servers with proper permissions.
+With sensitive data getting transferred via API, API security can guarantee the confidentiality of its message by making it available to the applications, users, and servers with proper permissions.

 Similarly, securing APIs guarantees content integrity by ensuring the message has not been altered after transmission.